sleeplessmisty/databaseLab/README.md

 - Option to add/remove products to a shopping cart
 - Relational database for updating stock of products
 - An admin page for admin to update website
-- Customer can leave comments and reviews of products
+- Option for Customer to leave comments and reviews of products
-- Log in option for customers which gives the ability to save shopping cart
+- Log in option for customers which gives the ability to save shopping cart etc

-For the backend, the
+For this, a LAMP server will be provided hosted from the LUDD DUST server. (?)
+PHP will be used as the programming language, together with HTML to create the website.

+Added features for the website may be added if time allows it.